Political Action Committees

 The Doctors Company’s state and federal political action committees (DOCPACs) are powerful in advocating for and defending medical liability reforms in their respective states and in Congress.

 To contribute, download the Federal DOCPAC Form (PDF 447K) or the State DOCPAC Form (PDF 412K).
-State DOCPACs are active in California, Colorado, Florida, Georgia, Montana, Nevada, Ohio, Oregon, Texas, Virginia, and Washington.
+State DOCPACs are active in California, Colorado, Florida, Georgia, Montana, Ohio, Oregon, Texas, Virginia, and Washington.
 Contributions from subscribers in states with an active DOCPAC will be directed to those state DOCPACs.
 Contributions from individuals without an active state DOCPAC will be directed to Federal DOCPAC.
 Contributions from corporate subscribers without an active state DOCPAC and from states that prohibit the use of corporate funds for political contributions will be directed to the California DOCPAC.
 Contributions are not tax deductible.

 Frequently Asked Questions